 Learn about the factors that influence cost, tools you can use to help estimate and manage your cloud spend, and how Azure's service-level agreements (SLAs) can impact your application design decisions.

 The audience for this course is anyone who is just beginning to learn about cloud computing and how Microsoft Azure provides that service.

 This course can be used to prepare candidates for other Azure role-based certifications like Azure Administrator, Azure Architect Technologies and Design.
 It designed for those who wish to pursue future careers like:

 - Cloud Administrator

 This course includes extensive hands-on activities designed to help you learn by working with Azure.
 To complete the labs in this course, you will need:

 - A modern web browser - for example, Microsoft Edge

-- Microsoft Azure Pass for Lab (will be provided at no additional cost)
+- Microsoft Azure Lab Access (will be provided at no additional cost)

 There are no prerequisites for this course, however, a basic level of familiarity with computer technology and cloud computing will make the concepts easier to understand.
 The course includes hands-on activities that involve working with multiple browser windows, so knowledge and experience with the Internet and browsers is will also be helpful.